-These are the same sterilizers except for their chamber sizes.
-This article and video below is going to cover the features, specs, and differences between these sterilizers.
+The EZ9 and 10 are the same sterilizers except for their chamber sizes.
+This article will explore the features, sizes and specs for these two Tuttnauer machines.

 EZ9 and EZ10 Video on Their Features and Specs: